 The same general principles used for federal projects apply to those sponsored by foundations, professional organizations, or other non-federal sources.
 Clerical and administrative salaries are generally viewed as indirect costs rather than as direct costs.
-Within limited circumstances, clerical or administrative salaries may be directly charged to a sponsored program if the sponsor approves them and they are considered integral/essential to the project.
-Administrative or clerical personnel are integral/essential to a project if they directly support the statement of work and are doing work beyond their appointed duties.
+Within limited circumstances, clerical or administrative salaries may be directly charged to a sponsored program if the sponsor approves them and if they directly support the statement of work and are doing work beyond their appointed duties.
 The proposal, budget, and budget justification must explain how administrative or clerical personnel are integral to the project activities.